 In addition, SVP will arrange for you to speak to at least one other volunteer teacher and observe their classes before you start teaching.
 If you arrive at the same time as other new volunteers, a group training session in English-teaching methodology will be arranged.

 22. What will my accommodation be like?

-On arrival, you are likely to live temporarily at the SVP flat in Khartoum until you are registered and your placement is ready.
+On arrival, you are likely to live temporarily at the SVP flat in Khartoum or at the SVP house in nearby Omdurman until you are registered and your placement is ready.
 Your only costs at the flat will be for your food and other necessities, such as washing powder.

 Despite these variations, SVP has clear guidelines that we require the host institution to adhere to regarding volunteer accommodation and inspects all accommodation to ensure it is up to standard.
 We insist that it is secure and comfortable, with private washing and toilet facilities, running water, electricity, fans and private or shared cooking facilities.
 If your accommodation is shared with another volunteer, you will each have your own bedroom.
 Any accommodation not meeting these standards will be rejected.